piroor/treestyletab/CONTRIBUTING.md

 # Tree Style Tab contribution guide

-If you are planning to open a new issue for a bug report or a feature request, please see this document before posting.
+If you are planning to open a new issue for a bug report or a feature request, or having additional information for an existing issue, or hoping to translate the language resource for your language, then please see this document before posting.

 ## Good, helpful bug reports